Hamlet Nkwain

 he/him

-Representative of the Intersex Steering Committee for Asia
+Asia representative of the Intersex Steering Committee

 Intersex Steering Committee representative – Europe and Central Asia